adam-rumpf/pynetgen/README.md

 > D. Klingman, A. Napier, and J. Stutz.
 NETGEN: A Program for generating large scale capacitated assignment, transportation, and minimum cost flow network problems. _Management Science_, 20(5):814-821, 1974. [doi:10.1287/mnsc.20.5.814](https://doi.org/10.1287/mnsc.20.5.814).

 This package is based on a [C implementation](https://lemon.cs.elte.hu/trac/lemon/browser/lemon-benchmark/generators/netgen) of NETGEN by Norbert Schlenker (1989).
-The original implementation was used to generate random minimum-cost flow, maximum flow, and assignment problems, exported in a standardized text file format.
+The original implementation was used to generate random minimum-cost flow, maximum flow, and assignment problems, exported in [DIMACS graph format](http://dimacs.rutgers.edu/archive/Challenges/).

 ## Project Status

 This is a work in progress.
-It currently includes only a few necessary submodules, and is not yet release-ready.
+It currently includes only a few necessary submodules and some of the overall framework, and it is not yet release-ready.